aragon/hack/docs/guides-publish.md

 The following task options are available:

-- `contract`: Contract address previously deployed.
+- `contract`: Address of the app's deployed smart contract.
-- `manager-address`: Owner of the APM repo.
+- `manager-address`: Permissions manager of the app's aragonPM repo.
 Must be provided in the initial release.
-- `ipfs-api-url` (default: `http://localhost:5001`): IPFS API URL to connect to an ipfs daemon API server.
+- `ipfs-api-url` (default: `http://localhost:5001`): IPFS API URL to connect to an IPFS server.
 - `only-content` (flag): Prevents contract compilation, deployment and artifact generation.
 - `verify` (flag): Enables Etherscan verification.
-- `dry-run` (flag): Output tx data without broadcasting.
+- `dry-run` (flag): Output transaction data without broadcasting.

 ## Check published versions

-To fetch the versions published on aragonPM, we can use the [`aragon apm versions`](https://hack.aragon.org/docs/cli-apm-commands#aragon-apm-versions) command with aragonCLI.
+To fetch the versions published on aragonPM, we can use the [`aragon apm versions`](https://hack.aragon.org/docs/cli-apm-commands#aragon-apm-versions) command from aragonCLI.

 Command: